-• ensuring ongoing communication between Indigenous peoples/local communities and proponents.
+• ensuring ongoing communication between Indigenous Peoples/local communities and proponents.

-The findings and key lessons from the analysis of hundreds of documents in MEMA Part II Report are generalized and negotiated.
-They are not specific to any activity or Indigenous peoples.
-However, the body of the report analyses specific activities and sources which can form the basis of more specific examples of good practices and key lessons.
+The findings and key lessons from the analysis of hundreds of documents in the MEMA Part II Report are generalized.
+They are not specific to any activity or Indigenous Peoples.
+However, the body of the report analyzes specific activities and sources which can form the basis of more specific examples of good practices and key lessons.